nanonyme/simplepreprocessor/README.md

 import simplecpreprocessor

 There will be one function called preprocess.
 It can either be called with a file object (the assumed way) or a sequence of lines.
-Line endings are normalized to unix.
+Line endings are by default normalized to unix but a parameter can be given to customize this behaviour.

 Travis